coinbase/coinbase-wallet-sdk/README.md

 Wallet SDK is open-source and uses minimal dependencies for maximum security and no code bloat.
 Simply drop a few lines of code into your dapp and Wallet SDK takes care of the rest.

+For e2e tests and manual QA, check out [Coinbase Wallet SDK Playground](/apps/testapp), which is also hosted at [here](https://coinbase.github.io/coinbase-wallet-sdk/).

 ## Getting started

 This repo uses a yarn workspace.
 To get started, run: